ivylee/git-tutorial/text.md

 There are three lines in this file.

-The second line is no longer the shortest.
+The second line is the shortest.

-The third line is truncated...
+The third line is at the end of the file.